 - cell phones, smartphones, or other handheld devices that make phone calls

 - handheld devices that are primarily used to download and listen to music, download and watch videos, or download and read books

 What Counts as a School Supply?

 School supplies are items used in the classroom or at home for school assignments.
 Items such as refrigerators and toiletries purchased by college students are not used for school assignments and are not exempt.
 Similarly, these items purchased for office, business, or non-school use are not exempt.

 School supplies include, but are not limited to:

 - school uniforms

 What Kinds of Computer Accessories are Eligible?

-Since the law exempts computers, but does not exempt computer supplies, the sale of a computer monitor, keyboard, or mouse by itself is taxable during the holiday period, unless the computer supply is a “school supply” (used in the classroom or at home for school assignments).
-If any of these are purchased in a package with the computer itself, the entire package is exempt.
+Since the law includes computers but not computer supplies as eligible, a computer monitor, keyboard, or mouse sold by itself is taxable during the holiday period.
+These items are only exempt if they are used for school assignments and can be considered a school supply, or if they are purchased in a package with the computer itself.
 Digital music players, digital cameras and cell phones or smartphones are not exempt regardless of whether they are purchased with a computer.